 STARRED Review Library Journal.
-Based on original archival presidential correspondence, All the Presidents' Bankers: The Hidden Alliances that Drive American Power exposes a century of tight, personal relationships and interdependence between America's past 19 presidents (from Teddy Roosevelt to Barack Obama) and key bankers (from J.P.
+Based on original archival presidential correspondence, All the Presidents' Bankers: The Hidden Alliances that Drive American Power exposes a century of tight relationships and interdependence between America's past 19 presidents (from Teddy Roosevelt to Barack Obama) and key bankers (from J.P.
 Morgan to Jamie Dimon.)
-It explores the shocking ways in which the same people, through blood, mentorship and other symbiotic collaborations impacted American domestic and foreign policy, and shaped the nation's status as a super-power.
-The book spans the establishment of the Federal Reserve, two world wars, the Cold War, Vietnam, Iran hostage crisis, and all the international economic crises from the Panic of 1907 through today.
-It divulges the historical alignment of the White House and Wall Street, and presents a haunting examination of America's geneology of power. .
+It unveils the ways in which the same people, through blood, mentorship and other symbiotic collaborations drove American domestic and foreign policy and transformed America into a super-power.
+Spanning the creation of the Federal Reserve, two world wars, the Cold War, Vietnam, the Iran hostage crisis, and international economic crises from the Panic of 1907 through today, APB divulges the historical alignment of the White House and Wall Street, presenting a haunting examination of the geneology of power.
 See more information.
 Check out the trailer.

 In this vivid tableau of the 1929 Stock Market Crash, historical novel Black Tuesday captures the drama, romance and desperation of a distant past that mirrors the present, traversing the beleaguered immigrant community of the Lower East Side to the feral pit of Wall Street and the alluring glitter of Park Avenue.
 Black Tuesday is an epic saga that probes the terrible consequences of deception, greed and power through the eyes of a young immigrant woman, Leila Kahn, at the crossroads of her destiny.
 Click for excerpt.

 "Having been at Goldman Sachs, Nomi Prins knows how to read spreadsheets, knows the people, and knows Wall Street's games.
 Nomi knows and now Nomi tells."

 Jim Hightower, Author, Swim Against the Current